Confidential Emotional and Psychological Support

-The resources here are confidential (sometimes anonymous).
-These resources will not disclose your identity or the substance of your conversation to the College, in the absence of imminent risk of harm to self or others.
+The resources here are confidential (and sometimes anonymous).
+These resources will not disclose your identity or the substance of your conversation to the College, unless there is an imminent risk of harm to self or others.
 Confidential providers may also have an evidentiary privilege that prevents them from being compelled to testify in a court proceeding.
-We’re not here identifying who does or does not qualify for this legal privilege, but you may ask the specific provider.
-Also, California law requires some medical providers to report to law enforcement if they believe injuries have resulted from assaultive or abusive conduct.
+You may ask the specific provider whether they qualify for this legal privilege.
+In addition, California law requires some medical providers to report to law enforcement if they believe injuries have resulted from assaultive or abusive conduct.
 You may ask the provider about these legal obligations.
 Click here for more information on the meaning of confidentiality, privacy, and anonymity.